 Do not be tempted to replace the fuse with one of a higher amperage to keep it from blowing again.

-For those without the necessary skills, mechanical aptitude or motivation, and for those who are simply too busy with other things, it may make a lot of sense to let your local garage fix the problem with your car heater - particularly if the issue is difficult to diagnose.
+For those without the necessary skills, mechanical aptitude or motivation, and for those who are simply too busy with other things, it may make a lot of sense to let your local garage fix the problem with your car heater, rather than trying to work out for yourself why your car heater isn’t working, and trying to fix yourself.